 The general idea is that two are better than one, and by combining resources, partner companies can each gain added advantages throughout the period of time the alliance is active.

-Some good examples of strategic partnership agreements between brands that you may have heard of include Starbucks’ in-store coffee shops at Barnes & Nobles bookstores and HP and Disney’s ultra hi-tech Mission: SPACE attraction.
+A good example of a business partnership agreement between brands that you may have heard of includes Starbucks’ in-store coffee shops at Barnes & Nobles bookstores.

 But that’s just the tip of the iceberg.

 Virtually everyone who’s anyone is partnering in some way, even if it’s not obvious to the public.

 In an ideal partnership, you benefit not only from adding value for your customers but from lowering costs as well.

 That’s why every strategic partnership is ultimately an act of leveraging costs versus return.

 Say, for instance, you’re a New York based manufacturer about to launch a new product.